ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Import bundle

-Restores a prompt bundle. &#x60;replace&#x60; wipes the current prompts and folders before writing the bundle, &#x60;merge&#x60; writes the bundle on top of what is already there; both validate the folder references inside the bundle before any write, so a corrupt bundle is rejected whole.
+Writes a bundle produced by &#x60;GET api/2.0/ai/prompts/export&#x60; back into the caller&#39;s library. &#x60;mode&#x60; decides how: &#x60;replace&#x60; deletes the current prompts and folders before writing, and &#x60;merge&#x60; writes the bundle on top of what is already there.
+The folder references inside the bundle are validated before anything is written, so a corrupt bundle is rejected whole rather than applied halfway. &#x60;replace&#x60; is destructive and cannot be undone - export first if the current library matters.

 #### Parameters